 That shiny, new grill that serves as a testament to your barbecuing abilities won’t stay that way if you don’t take care of it.
 A grill spends its life outdoors where Mother Nature can wreak havoc on it, leading to rust and shortening its life.
 You need to protect it with a grill cover.

 The best grill cover has thick, waterproof material that is UV resistant.
 It should have straps and drawstrings to keep it in place in harsh weather.
-It should fit snugly on your grill and be easy to take on and off.
+It should fit snugly on your grill and be easy to put on and take off.

 This guide will review what to look for when shopping for the best grill cover, so your grill can last for many backyard barbecues to come.
-Here are some of the best grill covers by category.
+Here are some of the best grill covers by category, including one that I put through the test with over a year of use.

 - BEST OVERALL: Classic Accessories 55-338-371501-00 Veranda Cover